e271828e/Flight.jl/docs/notes/design/framework_spec.md

 §16.1–§16.4 settle its representation, composition and application;
 §16.5–§16.6 the boundary-zero sequence and slot totality; §16.7–§16.9 the trim service in full; §16.10 linearization and `capture`.

+**Lifecycle preconditions.** Every service requires a non-running simulation — pause included, by the roster freeze's own doctrine (§12.3, §12.6): while a run exists the loop owns the stores between drains, and a service reading or writing them would race it.
+Within the stopped-sim states, legality follows each service's inputs: `capture` requires `initialized` or `stopped` (it reads committed, boundary-consistent stores); `init!` and `trim!` are additionally legal from `built` — their inputs are authored conditions (`trim!`'s scratch world is built from `override(baseline, condition(guess))`, §16.8, never from the sim's stores); `linearize` inherits `capture`'s precondition when its operating point defaults to `capture(sim)`, and `init!`'s legality with an explicit `about` (§16.10). **`errored` is terminal for all four** (row 59): the errored sim's stores may hold mid-boundary values (§15.6), and a captured condition is indistinguishable from a healthy one once produced — `capture(errored) → init!` would be resurrection with extra steps, and `linearize` about a half-written point the warn-but-assign failure mode §16.8 exists to kill.
+Post-mortem inspection of an errored sim's stores, log and trace stays available as a diagnostic read; it may not become a condition value.
+A violation is `ServiceLifecycle` (Appendix C — the operation, the current status, the legal statuses), the same kind `attach!`/`detach!` raise while `running` (§12.3): one register for "this operation is illegal in the current lifecycle state," distinct from `MissingInit`, which names a missing prior step.

 ### 16.1 Conditions are path-addressed overlays on the declared defaults